The Future of Web Development: Trends to Watch

 7. Privacy-First Development

-Cookieless Authentication and Analytics
+Cookieless Analytics and Auth

-Local-First Applications
+Local-First Apps

 8. Sustainability and Green Coding